Pahoeh0e/SOC_Home_Lab/Operations/Operation-open5gs/README.md

 - **Wazuh agent** installed on the `5gserver` VM (the Open5GS host) via the official DEB repository, enrolled against a separate Wazuh manager instance.

-- **Debugging note:** the initial `apt-get install wazuh-agent` failed with `Unable to locate package`, because the Wazuh APT repository had not actually been added yet — a piping mistake (`sudo` applied to the wrong side of an `echo | tee` pipeline) meant the repo file was never written to `/etc/apt/sources.list.d/`.
-Re-running the `tee` step with `sudo` correctly applied resolved it; `sudo apt-get update` then correctly listed the Wazuh repository and the install succeeded.
-Kept as an example of a silent, non-obvious failure mode (the shell gave no error, it just didn't do what was intended).
+- **Debugging note:** the initial `apt-get install wazuh-agent` failed with `Unable to locate package`, because the Wazuh APT repository had not actually been added yet, a piping mistake (`sudo` applied to the wrong side of `echo | tee`) meant the repo file was never written to `/etc/apt/sources.list.d/`.
+Re-running the `tee` step with `sudo` correctly applied resolved it. `sudo apt-get update` then correctly listed the Wazuh repository and the install succeeded.
+-
 - Confirmed connectivity via the agent's own log (`/var/ossec/logs/ossec.log`) and cross-checked in the manager's **Discover** dashboard, which showed the agent (`5gserver`, agent ID `009`) actively reporting.

 ### 7.2 Security Configuration Assessment (SCA)

-Out of the box, Wazuh's SCA module benchmarked the host against the **CIS Ubuntu Linux 24.04 LTS Benchmark v1.0.0**, surfacing configuration hygiene findings (e.g. duplicate UID/GID checks, disabled filesystem modules) and an overall compliance score.
-This runs automatically and required no additional configuration — useful as a baseline hardening check on the VM hosting the 5G core.
+Out of the box, Wazuh's SCA module benchmarked the host against the **CIS Ubuntu Linux 24.04 LTS Benchmark v1.0.0**, surfacing configuration hygiene findings (e.g. duplicate UID/GID checks, disabled filesystem modules) and a compliance score.
+This runs automatically and required no additional configuration, which is useful as a baseline hardening check.

 ![SCA-benchmark-dashboard](https://github.com/Pahoeh0e/SOC_Home_Lab/blob/main/Operations/Screenshots/SCA-wazuh-dashboard-open5gs.png)

 ### 7.3 File Integrity Monitoring (FIM) on the 5G Core configuration

-To tie the SOC monitoring directly to the 5G lab itself, rather than leaving it as a generic bolt-on, Wazuh's **syscheck** (FIM) module was configured to watch the Open5GS SMF configuration directory:
+To tie the SOC monitoring directly to the 5G lab itself Wazuh's **syscheck** (FIM) module was configured to watch the Open5GS SMF configuration directory:

 ![direcoties-syscheck.png](https://github.com/Pahoeh0e/SOC_Home_Lab/blob/main/Operations/Screenshots/Screenshot%20from%202026-09-12%2017-13-05.png)
 ```xml